fpaul787/aws-certified-developer-notes/aws-fundamentals/ELB.md

  <h5>AWS has **3 kinds of Load Balancers**</h5>

 * Application Load Balancer
+    * Great if you're using micro services & container-based application
     * Provides advanced request routing targeted at delivery of modern application architectures, including microservices and container-based applications.
 It simplifies and improves the security of your application by ensuring